mike-molnar/nanopore-workflow/README.md

 conda activate nanopore-workflow
 ```

-Before running the workflow you will need to `export` the paths of the three environments to your `PATH` variable:
+Before running the workflow you will need to `export` the paths of the four environments to your `PATH` variable:

 ```
 export PATH="/path/to/conda/envs/nanopore-workflow/bin:$PATH"